Suns hit record-tying 18 3s in half, beat Rockets 126-120

 TIP-INS

-Rockets: Houston was without G Sterling Brown (left knee soreness), G Dante Exum (right calf strain), G Eric Gordon (right groin strain), F Danuel House Jr. (right ankle sprain) and G/F David Nwaba (right wrist sprain).
+Rockets: Houston was without G Sterling Brown (left knee soreness), G Dante Exum (right calf strain), G Eric Gordon (right groin strain), F Danuel House Jr. (right ankle sprain) and G/F David Nwaba (right wrist sprain). … The Rockets finished 17 of 42 from long range (41%).

 Suns: F Abdel Nader (knee soreness) missed his 12th straight game. … This was the first season sweep for the Suns against the Rockets since the 2009-10 season. … Deandre Ayton finished with 18 points.
-Chris Paul had 10 assists.
+Chris Paul had 10 assists. … Phoenix’s bench added 43 points.
+Cam Payne and Cam Johnson both had 11 points.
+Carter added nine points on three 3-pointers in the second quarter.

 UP NEXT